 - Wire feeder: The wire feeder on the MIG welder must be capable of providing the necessary wire feed rate and voltage to ensure a consistent, stable arc.

-- Technique: Welding aluminum requires a specific technique, it’s important to use short arc welding and maintain a close distance between the electrode and the workpiece.
+- Technique: Welding aluminum requires a specific technique.
+It’s important to use short arc welding and maintain a close distance between the electrode and the workpiece.

 #1 What Type of Power Source Should You Use for Welding Aluminum